VALVERDE DEL CAMINO

 Its origins date back to the time of the construction of a farmhouse and an inn and lodging for merchants and couriers.
 This inn was known as, Facanías, a name apparently of Hebrew or Arabic origin.
 More>

 Museo Casa Dirección

-The museum was built in 1912 as the residence of director of the Alkali United Company and was restored by the town hall preserving the English architecture.
-The Museo Casa Dirección displays heritage that has led to the fame of Valverde del Camino, including leather footwear workshops, wood and metal workshops, the railway and the English influence.
-The ground floor of the museum is also a multifunctional space for conference activities, temporary exhibitions and other social and cultural events.
-It has spacious and beautiful gardens and is equipped with shop, restaurant, café as well as an outdoor amphitheatre with 250 seats.
-Located on Avenida de la Constitución,.
+The museum was built in 1912 as the residence of John H. Cresswell first director of The United Alkali company and his family.
+It was later restored, preserving the English architecture.
+The Museo Casa Dirección displays the heritage that has led to the fame of Valverde del Camino, including leather footwear workshops, wood and metal workshops, the railway and the English influence.
+The ground floor of the museum has space for conferences, temporary exhibitions and other social and cultural events.
+It also has large, beautiful gardens and a shop, restaurant and café, as well as an outdoor amphitheater with 250 seats.
+Located on Avenida de la Constitución.
+(Location)

 Tel: 959 55 39 88

-The English legacy left behind in Valverde del Camino can be enjoyed in more depth, visiting the former offices of the company, the old railway station, the old railway workshops and the centre for the Ferias de Muestras Temporales, which contains a restoration of a wagon from 1900.
+The English legacy in Valverde del Camino can be explored in more depth, visiting the former offices of The United Alkali Company, the old railway station and the old railway workshops which house a restored wagon from 1900.

 Iglesia de Nuestra Señora del Reposo